Plants in Iceland | Flora Under the Arctic Circle

 Dulse is red seaweed and it is eaten in IcelandPhoto from Wikimedia, Creative Commons, by secretlondon123.
 No edits made.

 The history of Iceland is deeply intertwined with the sea.
-Not only did the Viking settlers have to cross it to reach Iceland but it has long served as a critical source of food and not only for fish.
+Not only did the Viking settlers have to cross it to reach Iceland, but it has also long served as a critical source of food, not only for fish.
+Dulse is known as “Sol” in Iceland, and it is a type of red seaweed that has nourished Icelanders since the first settlers arrived in the 10th century.

-Dulse is known as 'Söl' in Iceland, and it is a type of red seaweed which nourished Icelanders since the first settlers arrived in the 10th century.
 It was collected in vast quantities in the spring and summer and then dried to stockpile or for trade.
-Winters were long and hard and dulse could often be depended on as a reliable source of nutrition
+Winters were long and hard, and dulse could often be depended on as a reliable source of nutrition.

 Kelp/Brown Algae (Phaeophyta)